timjaya/nbadash/part3.md

 # Submission

-Please leave your virtual machine running so the IP address does not change, then fill out the [Google submission form](http://goo.gl/forms/SzTVqlCHy4)**Needs changes**
+Please leave your virtual machine running so the IP address does not change, then fill out the [Google submission form](http://goo.gl/forms/SzTVqlCHy4)

-***Needs changes****
-Students will present to their project mentor between `3/28` and `4/1`.
+Students will present to their project mentor between `11/14` and `11/18`.
-The mentors will email you to schedule a 15 minute meeting by `11/21`.
+The mentors will email you to schedule a 15 minute meeting by `11/11`.
-Contact your mentor immediately if you have not been contacted by the end of `3/21`.
+Contact your mentor immediately if you have not been contacted by the end of `11/13`.

 You will show off your project using the mentor's web browser: